Argus-Coeus/Python-Desktop-TkinterApp/README.md

 # Python-Desktop-TkinterApp
-A Place Tkinter Desktop App
+A Place of Tkinter Desktop App